Alejandro-Merced/Alejandro-Merced/README.md

 <br><br>

-- :What I do for a living is: I am an Infrastructure Engineer (Cloud , Network, Systems)
+- :technologist: What I do for a living is: I am an Infrastructure Engineer (Cloud , Network, Systems)
 - :technologist: I love using Software as a solution for every `Problem`.
 - :student: I’m currently learning `Python` and `Terraform`.
 - :nerd_face: Always `learning new things`.